srang/php_bracketpicker/USE_CASES.md

--User can view team information from within the site -User can select a favorite team and theme the site from that
+-User can view team information from within the site -User can select a favorite team and theme the site from that -User can sign in with their gmail or facebook accounts